OH1KK/Aokwevision-AK-HD54F25/readme.md

 Note: even you change those, there is invisible hardcoded account that gives you access to admin interface.
 Username and password is HANKVISION_2016

 This camera is very insecure.
-Keep your camera in isolated private network, and do not expose management interface (or telnet, or port tcp/10081) directly to internet!
+Keep your camera in isolated private network, and do not give it direct access to internet.

 ## Camera Stream